heroku/buildpacks/README.md

 ### Philosophy

+Heroku CNBs are written with the app developer in mind.
+We want it to be as easy and simple as possible to transform an app into an OCI image.
 While a Dockerfile is procedural, CNBs are declarative.
 Give us your application, and we'll give you an image that can run it.
 Don't believe us?
 [Try it out today](TUTORIAL.md).

 We believe:
-Building OCI images shouldn't be a pain.
+- Building OCI images shouldn't be a pain.
-Developers should spend time writing application code, not endless container configurations.
+- Developers should spend time writing application code, not endless container configurations.
-Community standards and build experiences that **just work** like you expect them to.
+-Community standards and build experiences that **just work** like you expect them to.

 ## Table of contents